 Not sure how long it’s at this price but I’m adding this one to my list.
 Right now it’s $1.99 with over 3900 reviews.
 You can also get the audible add-on for an additional $1.99.
-What a great Deal The One That Got Away Graduate students Zoë and Holli only mean to blow off some … Continue reading
+What a great Deal The … Continue reading →

-Cloud Atlas by David Mitchell on October 9, 2012 Genres: Fiction Published by Randon House Format: eBook Buy on Amazon Goodreads In this audacious and dazzling novel, Mitchell weaves history, science, humor, and suspense through six separate but related narratives, each set in a different time and place, each written in a different prose style, … Continue reading
+Cloud Atlas by David Mitchell on October 9, 2012 Genres: Fiction Published by Randon House Format: eBook Buy on Amazon Goodreads In this audacious and dazzling novel, Mitchell weaves history, science, humor, and suspense through six separate but related narratives, … Continue reading →

 by Dan Brown